Isaac Hecker: Hecker and Americanism

 The brief did not assert that Hecker and the Americans had held any unsound doctrine on the above points.
 Instead, it merely stated that if such opinions did exist, the Pope called upon the hierarchy to eradicate them.
 Cardinal Gibbons and many other prelates replied to Rome.
 With a near-unanimous voice, they declared that the incriminated opinions had no existence among American Catholics.
 Hecker had never countenanced the slightest departure from Catholic principles in their fullest and most strict application.
 The disturbance caused by the condemnation was slight; almost the entire laity and a considerable part of the clergy were unaware of this affair.
 However, the pope's brief did end up strengthening the position of the conservatives in France.

 When the church in America was struggling with the question of whether the assimilation of Catholics, many of whom were immigrants, into American culture would compromise their Catholic faith, Hecker saw no contradiction between being American and being Catholic.
 According to Russell Shaw, "On the level of ideas, no one before or since has done more than Isaac Hecker did to promote Catholic assimilation into the secular culture of the United States."

 Cause for sainthood

 Cardinal Edward Egan of New York formally opened Hecker's cause for sainthood on January 25, 2008, at St. Paul the Apostle Catholic Church in New York City, mother church of the Paulist Fathers, at which time Hecker was given the title Servant of God.
+In 2023, the United Conference of Catholic Bishops voted to advance the cause of Hecker.